HariantoAtWork/jobfor-board-nuxt/STORAGE_TESTING.md

 3. **Test Corruption Scenarios**
    - Use corruption scripts one by one
+   - **First**: Test "Export All Data" option (new recommended first step)
-   - Test each recovery option
+   - Test each recovery option in order
    - Verify data restoration

 4. **Test Edge Cases**